endurio/ndrw/README.md

 ## Getting Started

-The following instructions detail how to get started with ndrw connecting to a localhost btcd.
+The following instructions detail how to get started with ndrw connecting to a localhost ndrd.
 Commands should be run in `cmd.exe` or PowerShell on Windows, or any terminal emulator on *nix.

-- Run the following command to start btcd:
+- Run the following command to start ndrd:

 ```
-btcd -u rpcuser -P rpcpass
+ndrd -u rpcuser -P rpcpass
 ```

 - Run the following command to create a wallet: